sublee/trueskill/docs/index.rst

 This feature would help you implement a fair match making system.

-Make Players Be Happy
+Make Players To Be Happy
-'''''''''''''''''''''
+''''''''''''''''''''''''

-A skill point is a measure of player's real ability.
+A skill point is a numeric representation of a player's ability.
 Someday, this value will be convergent to the value that's exactly we are finding.
 But the value can be a less than the initial value (mu=25).
 To prevent players from despairing by knowing their own rating directly, we need to deceive our players into growing up in general.

 Okay, enough for the reason but how?
 Just use :attr:`Rating.exposure` property: